gregorias/coop.nvim/DEV.md

 ## ADRs

+### On using tasks (coroutine + future)

+This record is about the decision to implement the `task` interface that replaces `coroutine`.

+I want the framework to treat coroutine functions almost like regular functions and have the capability to wait for results of a parallelized operation with futures.
+A (coroutine) function can return in two ways: return values or throw an error.
+The error is only caught by whoever calls `coroutine.resume`, because we can’t use `pcall` with coroutine functions.
+That would mean that sometimes the error would get caught by the UV thread and get lost as I can’t change how the UV thread works.
+A lost error means that we would end up with a dangling future.
+I decided that the future interface would be better if it was total, i.e., future always finishes when its coroutine is dead.
+To achieve that I concluded that a small error-catching wrapper on top of `coroutine.resume` (called “task”) would do the trick and the cost of this is worth it: the implementation is dead simple in the end.

+In summary, pure coroutines lack the ability to store their results.
+Tasks add that useful capability at a low cost.

 ### Using `coroutine.resume` return format in coroutine functions

 Coroutine functions such as `Future.await` first return a success boolean and